 Becoming a Pushover

 What does push hands look like?
 In general, players stand facing each other with their hands in light contact with each other’s arms.
 As one person’s arms move, the other person follows the movements, keeping both hands in contact at all times.
 A player may push against the other person’s arms, chest, shoulders, or waist; the person receiving the push yields by turning the waist and redirecting the pusher’s arms in a variety of ways.
-Pushing and yielding continues in a circular fashion until one person is “uprooted,” with one or both feet losing contact with the floor; then the cycle continues.
-If you were to watch two skilled push-hands players in action, you may see virtually no movement, as each person gently feels for a point of tension in the other person’s body to push against.
+Pushing and yielding continues, often in a circular fashion, until one person is “uprooted,” with one or both feet losing contact with the floor; then the cycle continues.
+If you were to watch two skilled push-hands players in action, you may see barely any movement, as each person gently feels for a point of tension in the other person’s body to push against.
 All at once, someone’s hand will move, the other person will stumble, and the two partners will smile and begin again.

 Although it doesn’t look like much to someone who’s never tried it, push hands is strangely addictive.
 Often when two strangers meet and discover they are both t’ai chi players, they will spontaneously begin pushing hands; it’s almost like the t’ai chi secret handshake.
 At t’ai chi workshops, conferences, and retreats, it’s as common to see people pushing hands as standing around having a conversation (and often both happen at the same time).
 Strangely, the more you get pushed over, the more you want to keep going until you’ve identified your area of weakness.
 Of course, you don’t get better by trying harder; you get better by doing less—by relaxing more.